chengkuangan/pgwdemo/README.md

 * You will need to have jq command line install on your PC.
 Please proceed to download and install from https://stedolan.github.io/jq/.
 Make sure the executable is configured at PATH variable and accessible from command line.
 * You should have Red Hat AMQ Streams Operator installed by your cluster-admin.
 For simplicity, install the operator for all namespaces.
 * You need to have access to Red Hat website to download [AMQ Streams OpenShift Installation and Example Files](https://access.redhat.com/jbossnetwork/restricted/listSoftware.html?downloadType=distributions&product=jboss.amq.streams)
-* You need logon to OpenShift with a user before running the installation secipt.
+* You need to logon to OpenShift with a user before running the installation secipt.
 Non-admin user is fine.

 ### Installation Steps